lammps/lammps/doc/src/read_data.rst

 not used (e.g. an atomic system with no bonds), and you don't care if unique atom IDs appear in dump files, then the atom-IDs can all be set to 0.

+The atom-type can be a numeric value or an alphanumeric label.
+The latter is only allowed if the type label has been defined by the :doc:`labelmap <labelmap>` command or an Atom Type Labels section earlier in the data file.
+See the :doc:`Howto type labels
+<Howto_type_labels>` doc page for the allowed syntax of type labels
+and a general discussion of how type labels can be used.

 The molecule ID is a second identifier attached to an atom.
 Normally, it is a number from 1 to N, identifying which molecule the atom belongs